google/oboe/docs/FullGuide.md

 For a blocking read or write that transfers the specified number of frames, set timeoutNanos greater than zero.
 For a non-blocking call, set timeoutNanos to zero.
 In this case the result is the actual number of frames transferred.

-Writing directly to a low latency stream is not supported on legacy.
-For best performance, it is recommended to use a callback for audio output whenever possible.
+Writing directly to a low latency stream may result in a non low-latency stream.
+For low latency performance, set an audio callback, which runs in a high priority thread.

 When you read input, you should verify the correct number of frames was read.
 If not, the buffer might contain unknown data that could cause an